sebastiandedeyne/sebastiandedeyne.com/content/posts/distraction-less-user-interfaces-delayed-transient-states.md

 Note that we're also using an `is-disabled` class so the button there's no immediate visual change when it gets disabled in the DOM.

 I'm using similar `setTimeout` techniques in a bunch of projects, and it's a great trick to remove unnecessary distraction.

-In my next post about distraction-less interfaces, we'll tackle the same problem with the opposite solution: by _always_ showing the transient state.